harshbarger/zoomatch/README.md

 # Zoomatch

-Zoomatch is a pattern matching class written in Typescript.
+Zoomatch is a small pattern matching class written in Typescript.
 It draws inspiration from the excellent [ts-pattern](https://github.com/gvergnaud/ts-pattern), though the two have rather different APIs.
 Zoomatch will probably be more convenient for matching primitives, while ts-pattern has more features for working with objects.

 ## Installation